Anania Shirakatsi: Astronomical

 Works used for the parts of the Cosmology include the Bible (mostly the Pentateuch and Psalms) and works by the Church Fathers.
-Anania cites the work of Basil of Caesarea, Gregory the Illuminator, and Amphiolocus (perhaps, of Iconium).
+Anania cites the work of Basil of Caesarea, Gregory the Illuminator, and Amphilochius (perhaps, of Iconium).
 Some chapters of the work, such as "On Clouds" (also called "On the Sky" or "Concerning the Skies"), are largely based on Basil's Hexameron.
 Anania also repeats the classical Greek notions in the fields of astronomy, physics or meteorology.
 Pambakian wrote about the significance of the Cosmology: